Earthquakes, floods, and fiscal resilience: Evidence from Croatia and Slovenia: Methodology

 \subsection{Data}

-The analysis covers the period from 2015 to 2030, combining historical data (2015–2024) with projections (2025–2030).
-All debt indicators refer to the general government gross debt as a percentage of GDP.
-Historical debt figures are sourced from the Croatian National Bank (CNB) and Ministry of Finance official statistics, which are aligned with Eurostat definitions.
-GDP and fiscal data (e.g. real GDP growth, GDP deflator, budget balances) come from the CNB, the Croatian Bureau of Statistics, and the IMF’s databases.
+The analysis covers 2015 to 2030, combining historical data (2015--2024) with projections (2025--2030).
+All debt indicators refer to general government gross debt as a percentage of GDP.
+Croatian historical debt figures are sourced from the Croatian National Bank and Ministry of Finance, aligned with Eurostat definitions.
+GDP and fiscal variables, including real GDP growth, the GDP deflator, and budget balances, come from the Croatian National Bank (CNB), the Croatian Bureau of Statistics, and the IMF databases.
+Slovenian data come from the Statistical Office of the Republic of Slovenia, the same international sources already listed, and the Federal Reserve Economic Data.

-Table 2 lists the key variables and their sources.
-The nominal effective interest rate on public debt is computed from Ministry of Finance data on government securities, using a weighted average of interest rates on outstanding debt instruments.
-All historical interest rates and debt figures in Croatian kuna have been converted to euros at the fixed exchange rate upon Croatia’s entry into the euro area in 2023.
-Real GDP growth rates are taken from CNB and Eurostat, while inflation (GDP deflator) is from the World Bank’s World Development Indicators.
-The primary balance (as \% of GDP) uses IMF and Ministry of Finance data, and for future years, we incorporate targets from Croatia’s Medium-Term Fiscal Plan (extended to 2029).
+Table~\ref{tab:variables} lists the key variables and their sources.
+The Croatian nominal effective interest rate on public debt is computed from Ministry of Finance data on government securities, using a weighted average of interest rates on outstanding debt instruments.
+All historical interest rates and debt figures originally in Croatian kuna have been converted to euros at the fixed exchange rate established upon Croatia's entry into the euro area in 2023.
+For Slovenia, the nominal effective interest rate on public debt is proxied using long-term government bond yields for Slovenia, the Euro Area (19), and the United States.

+Croatian real GDP growth rates come from the CNB and Eurostat, with inflation measured by the GDP deflator from the World Development Indicators.
+The primary balance, expressed as a percentage of GDP, uses IMF and Ministry of Finance data; for the projection years, we incorporate targets from Croatia's Medium-Term Fiscal Plan, extended to 2029.
+Slovenian macroeconomic data come from the IMF and the European Central Bank.

-For the other debt-creating flows, we utilise Eurostat’s reported SFA for past years.
-This includes items such as the net accumulation of financial assets, payments of called guarantees, or other transactions not in the deficit.
-In our projections, we assume that other debt-creating flows continue at roughly the average historical contribution.
-They are only a small positive addition to debt annually.
+For other debt-creating flows, we use Eurostat's reported SFA for past years, covering items such as the net accumulation of financial assets, payments on called guarantees, and other transactions not reflected in the deficit.
+For the projection years, we assume these flows continue at roughly their historical average, adding a small positive increment to debt each year.
 This is a simplifying assumption given uncertainty about one-off operations.
-Essentially, we are assuming no major privatisations, no one-off debt reductions, and no large extra-budgetary borrowing beyond what recent trends suggest.
+It rules out major privatisations, one-off debt reductions, and large extra-budgetary borrowing beyond what recent trends suggest.